cloudbase/nova-vix-driver/README.md

     default_guestos=otherLinux64

 The guest OS to be used in case a value is not provided by the Glance image.

+In the [DEFAULT] section, set the following to true to enable linked clones (not available on VMware Player).

+    use_cow_images=true

 ### Example